twaddington/Android-Clipboard-Monitor/README.md

 ## Recommendations

-The Android platform should implement a `READ_CLIPBOARD` permission so users have more control over what apps have access to the system clipboard.
+The Android platform should implement a `READ_CLIPBOARD` permission or a `PasswordEditText` with a supported `PICK_PASSWORD` intent action so users have more control over what apps have access to the system clipboard.

 ## License